jiadreamran/my_blog/_posts/2017-09-24-spark-installation-from-scratch-part-I.md

 It has been a while since last time I updated something.
 During this time I have learned more about hadoop and spark, which leads to me the decision to focus on spark.

 This is an article to guide you through spark installation/configuration via virtual machines.
 Again, I am not a typicall Linux/Mac user so everything is also new to me.

+In this chapter, I will install Hadoop from scratch.
+In the next chapter, on top of what I got, I will install Spark.

 What I have before installation: